 - Positive behaviors are acknowledged and praised over negative behaviors.

-- our primary goal is to support the child in developing awareness and establishing effective inner discipline or self- control.
+- Our primary goal is to support the child in developing awareness and establishing effective inner discipline or self- control.

-- We have some clear, consistent, and appropriate limits on children’s behavior to provide them with a sense of security which includes not hurting themselves and others and respecting everything in their physical environment.
+- We have some clear, consistent, and appropriate limits on children’s behavior to provide them with a sense of security which includes not hurting themselves and others and respecting everything in their physical environment

 - Physical punishment is never used.
 Instead, we provide a stimulating environment, in which we model correct behavior and redirect misbehavior.